Search:

 The Handbook of CCD Astronomy ends with a CCD reading list, CCD manufacturers list and some basics of image displays and colour images.

-The Handbook of CCD Astronomy is available from Amazon now.
+Handbook of CCD Astronomy is available at Waterstones